blimpio/ember-parse/README.md

   PARSE_JAVASCRIPT_KEY: '<your key goes here>',
   session: {
     authenticationRoute: 'index', // Route where your login form is located
-    routeIfAlreadyAuthenticated: 'dashboard' // Route to redirect logged in users }
+    ifAlreadyAuthenticatedRoute: 'dashboard' // Route to redirect logged in users }
 };
 ```